Causa Wulff: Developments leading up to the Resignation

 On January 30, 2012, it became known that Egon Geerkens had been a client of Wulff's former law firm until 2004.
 Furthermore, Geerkens had rented office space to the law firm until 2007.
 In response, the law firm declared that Wulff had not worked for them since 1994.
 This was confirmed by Wulff's lawyer.

 Following media reports that the Wulff couple had benefited from exceptionally favorable conditions in connection with the leasing of an Audi Q3, the district attorney's office in Berlin began an investigation into potential favoritism.
 Wulff's lawyer and Audi rejected the allegations.
 In this context, Audi declared that the agreed monthly leasing rate of 850 Euro was "in line with market conditions".

 On February 8, 2012, there were media reports about a joint vacation of the Wulff family and David Groenewold on the island of Sylt that was booked and paid for by Groenewold.
 In this context, Wulff declared that he had immediately reimbursed Groenewold for his share of the hotel bill in cash when he checked out of the hotel.

-As David Groenwold had previously received credit guarantees from Lower Saxony worth several million Euro, German media reported on February 9, 2012 that the district attorney's office in Hanover had started an investigation into potential favoritism charges in connection with the Sylt vacation.
+As David Groenewold had previously received credit guarantees from Lower Saxony worth several million Euro, German media reported on February 9, 2012 that the district attorney's office in Hanover had started an investigation into potential favoritism charges in connection with the Sylt vacation.

 On February 16 the district attorney's office in Hanover requested the lifting of Wulff's presidential immunity due to well-founded initial suspicions of favoritism and unethical behavior.

 On February 17, 2012, Wulff resigned as German Federal President.
 Explaining his resignation, Wulff stated that "(the German people's) trust and thus his effectiveness have been seriously damaged" and that "for this reason it is no longer possible for him to exercise the office of president at home and abroad as required."
 A new presidential election was required within a month to elect his successor.
 Until a new President was elected, Horst Seehofer of the Christian Social Union (CSU) was acting president.
 The new president, Joachim Gauck, was elected on 18 March by a Federal Convention.